 - What makes you stand out?

-We hope you found this helpful and we hope you use it on your next interview, even if it’s not with the Big 4!
+We hope you found this helpful and we hope you use it on your next interview – in person or remotely – and even if it’s not with the Big 4!